hargoniX/bachelor/thesis/thesis.typ

    remaining token tree list is empty.

 The above macro also demonstrates an important guarantee of Rust macros, macro hygiene.
-We call a macro system hygienic when identifiers that are used within the body of a macro (like `let x = format...`) cannot collide with user-provided identifiers (like the `x` from the input).
+We call a macro system hygienic, when identifiers that are used within the body of a macro (like `let x = format...`) cannot collide with user-provided identifiers (like the `x` from the input).
 So instead of `x` suddenly turning out to be a string once we want to print it, Rust kept the values separate and the following main function produces the expected output: